Popscotch/Clicker-Game-Tutorial/README.md

 ## Chapter 3 - More generators

-The general idea of clicker games is that you purchase generators to produce more resources so that you can purchase even more generators that produce even more resources et cetera et cetra.
-It's a game about exponential growth.
+The general idea of clicker games, is for you to purchase generators to produce more resources.
+Using these resources you can then purchase even more generators that produce  more resources etc. It's a game about exponential growth.

 We're going to generalise our Auto Clicker using a `class`, and create some functions so our game is more dynamic.

 ### Step 1

 Let's define a 'generator' class.
-This is what represents a generator, and we'll ues this class to make more generators.
+This is what represents a generator, and we'll use this class to make more generators.

 ```JS
 class Generator {